 Jobless Claims Rose Last Week

-There were 360,000 first-time claims for unemployment benefits filed last week, up 16,000 from the week before, the Employment and Training Administration says.
+There were 326,000 first-time claims filed for unemployment insurance last week, up by 16,000 from the week before, the Employment and Training Administration reported Thursday morning.

+Although the number increased, claims remained at the lower end of the range they've been in for the past year and were running at a pace close to where they were before the economy sank into its latest recession in December 2007.

+It was the last major data dump before Friday's Bureau of Labor Statistics report on job growth and the unemployment rate in March.
+According to Bloomberg News, economists expect to hear tomorrow that there were 200,000 jobs added to public and private payrolls last month.
+The unemployment rate likely stayed around the 6.7 percent level it touched in February.

 Copyright 2020 NPR.
 To see more, visit https://www.npr.org.